 REMEMBER WHY YOU'RE DOING THIS

 To stop yourself from calling it quits when the challenge heats up, Thorpie recommends keeping your reasons for swimming front and centre in your mind.
-This is especially true with Laps for Life, where you’re helping to raise much-needed funds and awareness for young people in Australia dealing with mental health difficulties.
+You're swimming to save lives.

 One young person takes their life every day in Australia – that’s one too many.
 Thorpie sums it up best when he says, ‘We can all do our bit to change the statistics when it comes to youth suicide.
 This year, for the very first time, you can do it just by getting in the pool, achieving a new swimming goal and raising funds for Laps for Life.’